Updated: Aug 27

 Provide specific numbers whenever possible.
 If you manage a team, how many people are in it?
 What are their roles?
 If you manage a retail store, what kind of annual sales does the store do?

 How you present information can make a huge difference in how you’re perceived on the other side.
-Help the hiring manager hire you by providing an accurate and clear account of yourself.
+Help the hiring manager by providing an accurate and clear account of yourself.
 If you’re still stuck, there are tons of free and paid resources, including services such as my own, that will help you get through it.

 About the Author